Maura McGiveney

-Maura McGiveney (February 28, 1939 – November 10, 1990) was an English-American film and television actress during the 1960s and 1970s.
+Mary Alish "Maura" McGiveney (28 February 1939 – 10 November 1990) was an English-American film and television actress during the 1960s and 1970s.
 She appeared several times in such TV series as Hawaii Five-0 and Perry Mason, The Virginian ("Day of the Scorpion"), Straightaway, The Hollywood Palace, Adam-12, McHale's Navy, My Three Sons, Peter Gunn, The Fugitive, The Flying Nun, Death Valley Days, and Dr. Kildare.

+Early life

-She was born February 28, 1939, in Stockport, England, UK and died November 10, 1990, of cirrhosis of the liver in Sherman Oaks, California.
-Born Mary Alish McGiveney She was the daughter of the "quick change" actor Owen McGiveney and Elizabeth Hughes.
+She was born 28 February 1939, in Stockport, England, the daughter of the "quick change" actor Owen McGiveney and Elizabeth Hughes.
 She studied at the Royal Academy of Dramatic Arts and first came to Hollywood to work in film.

 Career

 McGiveney earned a Golden Globe nomination from the Hollywood Foreign Press Association as Most Promising Newcomer of 1966 for her role as Claire Hackett in the farce Do Not Disturb with Doris Day and Rod Taylor.
 She was also in the films Twist Around the Clock with Chubby Checker, W.I.A.
 Wounded in Action", Once You Kiss a Stranger and Destination America.
 On stage she appeared in Harvey, The Second City and The Fantasticks, among many other productions.